danieltyukov/space-invaders-game/README.md

 # Features
 The player can be moved left, right, up and down using the A, D, W and S keys.

 The player can shoot using the Space Key.
-The game can be paused (v1.1.2 onwards) with Enter key or Esc key.

 The player levels up with increase in number of enemies.

 The game also has FPS Tracking and Each Frame Render time in miliseconds and displays it in the game.